The OneDrive sync client update process

 Execute <pathToExecutable>\OneDriveSetup.exe /update /restart

-Where pathToExecutable is a location on the local computer or an accessible network share and OneDriveSetup.exe is the version to which you want to update all computers.
+Where pathToExecutable is a location on the local computer or an accessible network share and OneDriveSetup.exe is the target version downloaded from the release notes page.
 Running this command restarts OneDrive.exe on all computers.
 If you don't want to restart the sync client, remove the /restart parameter.
+See Deploy using SCCM for tips on how to set up the SCCM deployment package.

-To deploy an updated version of the sync client for Mac, deploy the OneDrive.pkg with the target version with your MDM solution.
+To deploy an updated version of the sync client for Mac, deploy the OneDrive.pkg with the target version by using your MDM solution.